makeruniverse/docs/docs/makerblog/blog.md

 ## On Startups

 (1) Startups tend to fail.
-The few that don't are "fat tail events" (Nassim Taleb) that almost never happen, but when they do, they "concentrate all the returns" (Paul Graham).
+The few that don't are "fat tail events" (Nassim Taleb).
+They almost never happen, but when they do, they "concentrate all the returns" (Paul Graham).

 (2) The best ideas initially look bad - even extreme - to almost everyone (Alejandro Lecuna).